GerritForge/global-refdb/README.md

 Global ref-database interface for use with Gerrit Code Review.

-Enables the de-coupling between Gerrit, the multi-site plugin and the different implementations of a globally shared ref-database.
+Enables the de-coupling between Gerrit, plugins and the different implementations of a globally shared ref-database.

 ## Design